Music Festival Software Had a Huge Purpose Before 2020

-The crowds will be more ready than ever to enjoy live music again, perhaps with even a greater appreciation for it.
-How are promoters and venue owners managing this incredible surge in live music interest?
+The crowds will be more ready than ever to enjoy live music, perhaps even with a greater appreciation for it.
+How can leading promoters and venue owners manage this upcoming surge in live events’ interest?
 For many, music festival software is the only way.

-The expenses never seem to end and include artists booking costs, venue, administrative, marketing, safety, production, and staff.
-Revenue streams aren’t as prolific.
+The expenses never seem to end and include artists’ booking, venue, administration, marketing, safety, production, and staff.
+Revenue streams are not as prolific.
 They come from ticket sales, merchandise, food and beverages, and sponsorships.
-In order to just break even, promoters have to typically sell at least 80% of their tickets.
+To just break even, promoters have to typically sell at least 80% of their tickets.

-For venue owners and managers, booking all of the artists, managing their contracts, and staying on top of the constant changes requires countless hours of labor and an extreme focus on organization.
-A seemingly small change in schedules, availability and other variables can throw plans out the window, spelling disaster for the festival and revenue.
+For venue owners and managers, booking all the artists, managing their contracts, and staying on top of the constant changes requires countless hours of labor and an extreme focus on organization.
+A seemingly minor variation in schedules, availability and other areas can throw plans out the window, spelling disaster for the festival and revenue.

 Music Festival Software Makes Life Easier

-You can see how valuable this capability is during this pandemic when so much is in flux.
-Things are changing daily and talent buyers and venue owners have to keep in control as best they can.
+You can witness how valuable this capability is during this pandemic when so much is at stake.
+Things are changing daily.
+Talent buyers and venue owners have to control every aspect the best they can.

-You’re probably working feverishly to attempt to reschedule with artists, or at least keep in contact with their agents to stay in the loop.
-But now is also the optimal time to get organized and assess what tools and processes you are currently using to see if they really are working for you or against you.
+In the meantime, you’re probably attempting to reschedule artists or keeping in touch with their agents to stay in the loop.
+It is also an optimal time to get organized and assess which tools and processes you are currently using to see if they are working for you or against you.

-- Comprehensive calendar management where you can easily manage holds, shows and markets on a centralized calendar the whole team can work from
+- Comprehensive calendar management where you can easily manage holds, shows, and markets on a centralized calendar the whole team can work from

-- Instant offer generation with real-time break-even calculations so you can more accurately predict revenue, profit and break-even across deals and scenarios
+- Instant offer generation with real-time break-even calculations so you can more accurately predict revenue, profit, and break-even across deals and scenarios

-- Total visibility into revenue, expenses and return on investments (ROI) at multiple levels with real-time and historical views, even linking directly to your ticketing platform for automatic and real-time updates
+- Total visibility into revenue, expenses, and return on investments (ROI) at multiple levels with real-time and historical views, even linking directly to your ticketing platform for automatic and real-time updates

-- Centralized collaboration platform to keep you, your team and your stakeholders connected virtually so you can track status, progress and communications in one place
+- Centralized collaboration platform to keep you, your team, and your stakeholders connected virtually so you can track status, progress, and communications in one place

-During this unprecedented time, investing in technology that will make you and your team more efficient, organized and informed will increase profits, optimize resources and improve your ability to stay afloat.
+You can access the best music festival software from any device.
+You don’t have to be tied to your desk or wait to get back with someone about an issue when you return to the office.
+You and your team can be more productive, getting more done than ever before with less effort.During this unprecedented time, investing in state-of-the-art technology will make you and your team more efficient, organized, and informed.
+Prism will help you visualize what matters most to increase profits, optimize resources, and improve your ability to compete.
 We all can’t wait for music festivals to return.
 And when they do, you’ll be in a better position to organize, manage and profit from them.
+Get started now.